Rottweiler Coonhound Mix: the Hound Hybrid with a Huge Heart for People

 Coonhound personality and temperament

-The Coonhound’s personality and temperament are one of an independent dog that has been bred over generations to work and live alongside people.
+The Coonhound’s personality and temperament are one independent dog that has been bred over generations to work and live alongside people.

-While these dogs can be stubborn at times, especially if there is an interesting scent to follow or something to chase, their smarts and people-focused nature makes them easy to love.
+While these dogs can be stubborn at times, especially if there is an interesting scent to follow or something to chase, their smarts and people-focused nature make them easy to love.

 Rottweiler Coonhound personality and temperament

 With a Rottweiler Coonhound mix, you will be choosing a smart, independent, strong-willed yet people-focused dog.

 Rottweiler Coonhound Mix: Size, Height, and Weight

 While it is hard to know in advance how much genetic influence each parent dog may have – and in what ways – on your Rottweiler Coonhound mix puppy, one thing you can count on is this: your dog is going to be big!